outpostHQ/tasty/README.md

 ## Documentation

-TastyCCS utils allow generating performant CSS with responsiveness and style-to-state bindings.
+TastyCSS utils allow generating performant CSS with responsiveness and style-to-state bindings.

 TastyCSS React is a styled version for React Apps that uses `styled-components` under-the-hood.